sebantu1181/1610--Interesting_info/Test_Driven_Development.md

 1. **Red**: Write a failing test
    - In this step, the developer writes a test that checks a specific piece of functionality or behavior that is not yet implemented.
-   - Since there is no code to satisfy the test, it initially fails
+   - Since there is no code to satisfy the test, it initially fails.
 2. **Green**: Write the minimum code to pass the test
    -  In this step, the developer writes the minimum amount of code necessary to make the test pass.
    -  The focus is on implementing the required functionality and no more.